kruize/autotune-results/techempower/experiment-6/README.md

 Baseline / Default configuration used is cpu request and limits set to 4 ; memory requests and limits set to 4096M ; JAVA_OPTIONS= "-server -XX:+UseG1GC"

-- Fourth best configuration is considered as that configuration generated best response time along with lesser memory usage.
+- Trial 62 is considered as the best configuration from the experiment.
 - Comparing the best configuration from autotune with the baseline,
 	- Throughput improved by ~5.87%
 	- Response time reduced by ~71.37%